eda-ricercatore/admin-notes/skill-set/higher-end-roles/photonics-engineering.md

 Generic sets of skills in photonics engineering:
++ Programming experience in Python and MATLAB.
+Experience with LabView, VPItransmissionMaker, Tensorflow is a plus.
+	- VPItransmissionMaker (+ VPIcomponentMaker)
+		* VPItransmissionMaker Optical Systems
+			+ accelerate the design of photonic systems, including short-range, access, metro, and long haul optical trransmission systems
+			+ for:
+				- bidirectional links
+				- ring networks
+				- mesh networks
 + skill set:
 	- JMP or DataConductor for Big Data analysis
 	- free-space design software, such as Zemax and Code-V